USAFA-ECE/ece281-book/_sources/ICE/ICE1.md

 LED wiring
 ```

-For your final test, simply turn on the power and test your switches.
+For your final test, simply turn on the power and test your switches to ensure they match your half adder logic equations!

-If any single the switch is turned **on** the LED connected to the XOR output will light up (**Sum**).
-If both switches are turned **on**, the LED connected to the AND output will light up (**Carry**).
-If the switches are **off**, the LEDs should remain off.

-Congratulations!
-You have successfully completed In Class Exercise (ICE) 1.
-This will be directly applicable to your circuit building in lab 1!
+## Exit Criteria

 > Demonstrate your operational circuit to your instructor.

-## Exit Criteria

-The instructor will check the circuit accurately implements a half adder function:

 - When all switches are **off**, the LEDs are off.
 - When any one switch (A or B) is turned **on**, the LED connected to the 74LS86 will light up.